-AN ACT REVISING WORKERS' COMPENSATION LAWS TO REQUIRE NOTICE TO CLAIMANTS OF CLAIMS EXAMINER CHANGES, UPDATE AND SIMPLIFY FEE SCHEDULE INFORMATION, PERMIT PAID TIME OFF TO BE USED FOR A WAITING PERIOD, AND MAKE ASSESSMENT PERIODS CURRENT FOR CERTAIN FUNDS; AMENDING SECTIONS 39-71-107, 39-71-704, 39-71-736, AND 39-71-915, MCA; AND PROVIDING AN EFFECTIVE DATE.

-BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:

-"39-71-107.
-Insurers to act promptly on claims -- in-state claims examiners -- third-party agents -- penalties.
+HOUSE BILL NO. 90 INTRODUCED BY A. OLSEN BY REQUEST OF THE DEPARTMENT OF LABOR AND INDUSTRY BT REGOEST OF THE BELAKTIMENT OF EABOR AND INDOSTRE A BILL FOR AN ACT ENTITLED: "AN ACT REVISING WORKERS' COMPENSATION LAWS TO REQUIRE NOTICE TO CLAIMANTS OF CLAIMS EXAMINER CHANGES, UPDATE AND SIMPLIFY FEE SCHEDULE INFORMATION, PERMIT PAID TIME OFF TO BE USED FOR A WAITING PERIOD, AND MAKE ASSESSMENT PERIODS CURRENT FOR CERTAIN FUNDS; AMENDING SECTIONS 39-71-107, 39-71-704, 39-71-736, AND 39-71-915, MCA; AND PROVIDING AN EFFECTIVE DATE."
+BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA: Section 1.
+Section 39-71-107, MCA, is amended to read: "39-71-107.
+Insurers to act promptly on claims in-state claims examiners third-party agents penalties.
 (1) Pursuant to the public policy stated in 39-71-105, prompt claims handling practices are necessary to provide appropriate service to injured workers, to employers, and to providers who are the customers of the workers' compensation system.

-- (2) All workers' compensation and occupational disease claims filed pursuant to the Workers' Compensation Act must be examined by a claims examiner in Montana.
+(2) All workers' compensation and occupational disease claims filed pursuant to the Workers Compensation Act must be examined by a claims examiner in Montana.
 For a claim to be considered as examined by a claims examiner in Montana, the claims examiner examining the claim is required to determine the entitlement to benefits, authorize payment of all benefits due, manage the claim, have authority to settle the claim, maintain an office located in Montana, and examine Montana claims from that office.
-Use of a mailbox or maildrop in Montana does not constitute maintaining an office in Montana. - (3) An insurer shall maintain the documents related to each claim filed with the insurer under the Workers' Compensation Act at the Montana office of the claims examiner examining the claim in Montana until the claim is settled.
+Use of a mailbox of maildrop in Montana does not constitute maintaining an office in Montana.
+(3) An insurer shall maintain the documents related to each claim filed with the insurer under the Workers' Compensation Act at the Montana office of the claims examiner examining the claim in Montana unti the claim is settled.
 The documents may be either original documents or duplicates of the original documents and must be maintained in a manner that allows the documents to be retrieved from that office and copied at the request of the claimant or the department.
 Settled claim files stored outside of the claims examiner's office must be made available within 48 hours of a request for the file.
-Electronic or optically imaged documents are permitted.
+Electronic or optically imaged documents are